Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 Millenium Square

-Working in collaboration with multimedia artist Annie Lovejoy and the here nor there collective, Millennium Square is based on ideas of location and the spaces between borders as a platform for our work with artists from Bristol's twin cities of Tblisi and Hanover.
+Working in collaboration with artist Annie Lovejoy and the here nor there collective, Millennium Square is based on ideas of location and the spaces between borders as a platform for our work with artists from Bristol's twin cities of Tblisi and Hanover.

 See the ...here nor there... web site for further details about the project